untodesu/voxelius/docs/dev/modding/api-core.md

 ## Version constants

-These values match the game/engine version.
+These values match the game and engine version.
 See `core/version.hh` for the C++ equivalent.

 |Value|Example|Description|
 |----|----|----|